 Fox Glacier and Franz Josef Glacier

 New Zealand has no shortage of incredible views to admire and there’s no dispute that the country’s glacial mountains provide some of its most spectacular scenery.
-Located in the south island of New Zealand, Fox Glacier and Franz Josef Glacier draw people in from far and wide, ourselves included.
+Located in the South Island of New Zealand, Fox Glacier and Franz Josef Glacier draw people in from far and wide.

-Located on the south island of New Zealand, Kaikoura was one of the much-anticipated stops on the New Zealand road trip.
+Kaikoura was one of the much-anticipated stops on the New Zealand road trip.
 Whale watching in Kaikoura is one of those memories that I look back on far more fondly than how things played out at the time.
 The whales were utterly incredible but I spent most of the boat tour trying not to vomit my guts up.
 I have been out on my dad’s boat a million times – needless to say, I’m not quite the seafarer I thought I was.
 Swimming with dolphins is another popular Kaikoura activity, which was also on the cards.
 However, I ended up cancelling it as the residual feelings of seasickness stayed with me for a good few days.
-I would still recommend both whale watching and swimming with dolphins in Kaikoura.
-If you have the stomach for it.
+I would still recommend both whale watching and swimming with dolphins in Kaikoura…if you have the stomach for it.